Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 - Developing rapport with co-workers.

-In addition to listing “Communication Skills“ on your resume, you should also provide examples of your communication skills in practice.
+In addition to listing “Communication Skills“ on your resume, you should also provide examples of your communication skills in practice under tasks bullet points.

 2. Leadership Skills